epfl-ada/ada-2023-project-theavengers2023/README.md

 ### Part 3:
 #### 3.1.
 Improvement of the first analysis
-The initial analysis conducted earlier requires refinement.
-We will enhance the approach by adjusting the revenues using the consumer price index (CPI), facilitating a more meaningful comparison of earnings for movie makers.
-Regression analyses involving variables such as the number of actors per film versus revenues (or the logarithm of revenues) and ratings will be performed.
-By the conclusion of this phase, we aim to provide a comprehensive answer to the first research question.
+Following a preliminary analysis encompassing the entire dataset, we delved into more nuanced examinations, meticulously controlling for potential biases.
+Factors such as country of origin, year of release, spoken languages, and movie budget were scrutinized to ensure a more refined analysis.
+Employing the consumer price index (CPI) to adjust revenues for inflation over time, we conducted linear regression models.
+These models sought to elucidate the influence of the number of actors per movie on both adjusted revenues and movie ratings.
+This approach allowed us to uncover more granular insights while addressing potential confounding variables.
+#### 3.2.
+Feature importance and predicting models

 ### Part 4:
 #### 4.1.
 Chemistry